hatanasinclaire/mas-lipsync-prototype/README.md

 You can find more information on this prototype [here](https://github.com/Monika-After-Story/MonikaModDev/issues/9509).

 <h2>How to use</h2>
 Two python files are included. `lipsync.py` contains only the mechanism, and `demo.py` is a file you can run to preview how the system works on some arbitrary input.
+You will have to run the demo from command line; just type `python demo.py` and it should run automatically off of the input text.

 You can copy-paste the dialogue label you want to test from a script `.rpy` straight into `input.txt`.
 The demo program should ignore things like tabs, exp codes, and non-dialogue lines so you don't have to worry about trimming them out.